ros-navigation/navigation2/nav2_map_server/README.md

 class MapSaver<sensor_msgs::msg::PointCloud2> : public nav2_util::LifecycleNode {...};
 ```

-### Library interfaces list
+#### Library interfaces list

-The following list provides the headers mapped to their present functionalities. *For example if one wants to use  the server node then adding `#include "map_server/map_server.hpp"` will provide the server node implementation with all the specializations for different map type.*
+The following list provides the headers mapped to their present functionalities.
+For example, if one wants to use  the server node then adding `#include "map_server/map_server.hpp"` will provide the server node implementation with a respective specialization of the selected map type.

 | Basic Components | Functionality | Namespace | Contains
 | :-----------------: | :-----------------: | :------------------: | :------------: |